-Asperger's Syndrome and High Functioning Autism
+Asperger's Syndrome and High Functioning Autism Certificate of Completion

-PSU’s online certificate program provides a framework for understanding how to improve the social, cognitive, behavioral and academic skills of students with Asperger’s Syndrome by teaching them to utilize appropriate social skills across a variety of contexts.
+Educators recognize the potential of students with Asperger’s Syndrome and high functioning autism to lead highly productive, independent lives.
+Experienced special educators are able to spot differences in the educational success for some students as likely signs of Asperger’s or related conditions on the autism spectrum.
+Portland State University’s three decades in the field stand out.
+As a national pioneer in the development of techniques and tools for academic and social skills training for teaching students with AS/HFA in K-12 settings, Portland State’s Graduate School of Education offers professional development course work in autism for general and special education teachers, people in the helping professions and current undergraduate and graduate students who have an interest in teaching or who are currently working with people on the autism spectrum.
+PSU’s online ASHFA certificate program provides a framework for understanding how to improve the social, cognitive, behavioral and academic skills of students with Asperger’s Syndrome by teaching them to utilize appropriate social skills across a variety of contexts.
 This 12-credit, fully online program focuses on how AS/HFA affects a student’s behavior, social interaction and learning skills and the specific techniques, strategies, and environmental modifications to enable children and young adults to succeed in general education, at home, and in the community.

 - General education teachers

-- School psychologists and guidance counselors
+- Community and school counselors

 - Arts therapists

 - Speech and hearing professionals

 - Social workers, case workers, family liaisons

 - Allied education professionals (transportation, front office workers, paraprofessionals, instructional aides)